 almost mesmerizing.
 I could look at the parrots for hours, their

 feathers are so beautiful.

-There is no way that random mutations could produce the perfection in these creatures.
-Aside from that minor detail, I wholeheartedly recommend these books to any animal lover, bird lover, or photography enthusiast.
+I wholeheartedly recommend these books to any animal lover, bird lover, or photography enthusiast.
 These are two picture books that you won’t want to just flip through.
 You’ll want to linger over every page, soaking in all of the amazing details.